 Finally, there is no need to work on the nosing as one would with flat nosings, which may have to be cut before installation.
 Another installation step done away with.

-Contact us now for more information or to discuss your needs.
+Contact us now for more information on anti slip cleats or to discuss your needs.